01-edu/public/subjects/ascii-art/ascii-art.en.md

 - Each character has an height of 8 lines.
 - Characters are separate by a new line `\n`.
-- Here is an example (one dot represents one space) :
+- Here is an example of ' ', '!' and '"'(one dot represents one space) :

 ```console